There are a surprising number of psychedelic substances — both natural and man-made.

 Aside from the negative hallucinogenic effects of this plant, datura has direct toxic effects that can even lead to death.
 It contains a series of anticholinergic compounds that can lead to respiratory depression, irregular heart rate, fever, permanent psychosis, and death.

-The signs of datura poisoning were recorded in old medical texts as being “hot as a hare, red as a beet, dry as a bone, blind as a bat and mad as a hatter.”
+The signs of datura poisoning (anticholinergic poisoning) were recorded in old medical texts as being “hot as a hare, red as a beet, dry as a bone, blind as a bat and mad as a hatter.”